 What are we doing?

-A risk assessment tool used by government and non-government services will be expanded to include cohort specific risk factors.
+A risk assessment tool used by government and non-government services is being expanded to include cohort specific risk factors.

 What is next?

-The Family Safety Framework is currently in the process of becoming fully digitised, with a new online portal being developed ready for launch in May 2021.
+The Family Safety Framework is in the final stages of digitisation, with a new online portal ready for launch in January 2021.
 This work has been fast-tracked in recognition of the impact of COVID-19 and the restrictions on services being able to meet face-to-face.
 Family Safety Meetings are held fortnightly across 17 police regions in South Australia with ten to twenty attendees representing local services at each meeting.
 From 1 July 2020, all Family Safety Meetings have become online based through the Microsoft Teams platform with all data now captured online.
-In 2019-20, 391 Family Safety Meetings were held with 595 individual cases discussed.
-The Family Safety Framework administrative functions will be moved from the Microsoft Teams platform to the new online portal in early 2021.
+In 2020-21, 373 Family Safety Meetings were held with 410 individual cases discussed.

 What difference will we make?